-Now, whenever he heads out the door, I douse (well, lightly spray) him with this homemade non-toxic mosquito repellent.
+Now, whenever he heads out the door, I douse (well, generously spray) him with this homemade non-toxic mosquito repellent.
 So far, so good.
 No more bites.
 The non-toxic mosquito repellant formulation I am sharing is similar to this brand of repellent which I like and recommend to those of you who you are not up to making your own.
 But if you are the DIY-er type, give this recipe a try.

-If you make a double batch in, say, a 4 ounce bottle or larger, and you’d like to pretty up that bottle, here’s a label printable I made for you.
+If you make a double batch in, say, a 4-ounce bottle or larger, and you’d like to pretty up that bottle, here’s a label printable I made for you.
 I print it out on my color printer (may have to play with size to fit your bottle) and then affix with clear tape—ensuring the tape extends beyond the edge of the label for water/oil proof protection.